Bamieh/babel-preset-aws-lambda/README.md

 ### Targeting Environments

-This module uses babel-preset-env to target specific environments.
+This module uses `babel-preset-env` to target specific environments.

 Please refer to [babel-preset-env#targets](https://github.com/babel/babel-preset-env#targets) for a list of available options.

-For a list of browsers please see [browserlist](https://github.com/ai/browserslist).

 You may override our default list of targets by providing your own `targets` key.